-- Remove the protection cover of the upper coupling, and lift the motor with the hoist to install it on the base; - Lower the motor slowly and carefully, fitting it on the 2. - Position the motor in order to allow access to the terminal boxes and for the lubrication of the bearings.
-Install the fastening bolts and tighten them: - Insert the pump shaft into the motor hollow shaft; - Align the motor shaft with the driven machine shaft, according to the procedure described in this manual; - Fasten the pump shaft to the coupling and adjust the fastening nut of the pump shaft; - Rotate the shaft manually to make sure it rotates freely and that the shafts are perfectly aligned, always observing the rotation direction of the anti-reversion ratchet (if any); - After aligning, tighten all the flange bolts evenly; - Rotate the shaft again manually to make sure it rotates - 10.
+- Remove the protection cover of the upper coupling, and lift the motor with the hoist to install it on the base; - 2.
+Lower the motor slowly and carefully, fitting it on the base; - Position the motor in order to allow access to the terminal boxes and for the lubrication of the bearings.
+Install the fastening bolts and tighten them; - 4.
+Insert the pump shaft into the motor hollow shaft; - 5.
+Align the motor shaft with the driven machine shaft, according to the procedure described in this - manual;Fasten the pump shaft to the coupling and adjust the fastening nut of the pump shaft; - Rotate the shaft manually to make sure it rotates freely and that the shafts are perfectly aligned, always observing the rotation direction of the antireversion ratchet (if any); - 8.
+After aligning, tighten all the flange bolts evenly; - 9.
+Rotate the shaft again manually to make sure it rotates freely. - 10.
 Reinstall the cover of the upper coupling.

-Anchor plate set 4.8.4
+4.8.4 Anchor plate set